 PICUM IN THE NEWS

 ITALY / Arrivals in Lampedusa and EU migration policy

 The local Italian online news platform Targatocn published an article about migrant arrivals in Lampedusa in connection to EU migration and border policies.
 It mentions the role terminology plays on how irregular migration is received and speaks in this context about PICUM’s promotion of accurate terminology.

 On the occasion of World Health Day on 7 April, the Platform for International Cooperation on Undocumented Migrants (PICUM) highlights the essential role that local and regional authorities and non-governmental service providers play in ensuring that all people can realise their right to health, regardless of residence status.
 Examples from across Europe showcase how local and regional authorities, while often facing budgetary constraints, opt to ensure improved levels of health care for undocumented migrants and better overall public health in their communities.
 To read the full statement, click here.

 On the occasion of International Labour Day on 1 May, The Platform for International Cooperation on Undocumented Migrants (PICUM) calls attention to persisting labour exploitation of undocumented migrant workers and urges governments to implement tools ensuring labour rights protection for all migrant workers, regardless of residence status.
 To read the full press release, click here.

-This newsletter was compiled by PICUM, with contributions from Alexandra Micha, Lilian Seenoi, Borislav Gerasimov and Charlotte Gazany Thomsen.
+This newsletter was compiled by PICUM, with contributions from Alexandra Micha, Lilian Seenoi and Borislav Gerasimov.